 Advanced Professional Degrees

-The graduate music program at Southeastern Louisiana University is designed to continue one's professional preparation for musical careers or to prepare for doctoral studies.
-Master of Music concentrations are offered in Music Performance (36 graduate credit hours), Music Theory (33 graduate credit hours), Instrumental Conducting (34 graduate credit hours), and Choral Conducting (34 graduate credit hours).
+The graduate program at Southeastern Louisiana University is designed to continue ones professional preparation for musical careers or to prepare for doctoral studies.
+Master of Music concentrations are offered in Music Performance, Music Theory, Instrumental Conducting, and Choral Conducting.

-Southeastern Louisiana University is located within an hour's driving distance of Baton Rouge and New Orleans, affording our graduate students the opportunity to use the excellent research facilities at Tulane, LSU, and the University of New Orleans.
-Our musicians have access to performance opportunities with professional orchestras throughout Louisiana, Mississippi, and Alabama.
+Southeastern Louisiana University is located within an hour's driving distance of Baton Rouge and New Orleans, affording our graduate students the opportunity to access the excellent research facilities and freelance in these metropolitan areas.
+Our musicians have access to performance opportunities with professional ensembles throughout Louisiana, Mississippi, and the entire Gulf Coast.

-The Music Program's Graduate Handbook describes in detail the requirements for both degrees.
-Our departmental requirements conform to the broader policies and regulations of The Office of Research and Graduate Studies.
+The Music Program's Graduate Handbook describes in detail the requirements for all degrees.
+Our departmental requirements conform to the broader policies and regulations of The Office of Graduate Studies.
 Admission is determined by academic credentials and an audition.

 Prospective students are urged to apply for admission as early as possible, but no sooner than a year before the term you plan to enroll, and to utilize the on-line application.